Behavioral Economics

 The propensity for simplified models occurs because economists, like other scientists, like to quantify their theories using mathematics, so variables not easily quantifiable are often abstracted out.
 This propensity creates a bias for certain types of models, regardless of how well they predict the real world or how consistent they are.
 While the truth is always consistent, consistent assumptions may not easily be quantified.
 This favoring of mathematical models over observational details is sometimes called blackboard economics.

 Conventional economics treats households and firms as a black box, where given inputs will yield a consistent output, since this leads to simpler models.
 But these black box models assume that economic agents have perfect knowledge, unbounded knowledge.
-Unbounded knowledge means that people know everything relevant to the decision.
-This is a common assumption made about the stock market, that prices reflect all available information.
-Obviously, unbounded knowledge certainly is not true, since no one has the time and resources to know everything about every decision, which is why satisficing, being satisfied enough, and heuristics, which are rules of thumb for making decisions, are crucial factors in decision-making.
+Unbounded knowledge implies knowing everything relevant to the decision.
+The efficient market hypothesis assumes this about the stock market, that prices reflect all available information.
+Obviously, unbounded knowledge is not true, since no one has the time and resources to know everything about every decision, which is why satisficing, being satisfied enough, and heuristics, rules of thumb for making decisions, are crucial factors in decision-making.
 Part of this unbounded knowledge paradigm is the ability to forecast the future.
-Although some predictions are accurate, i.e. the sun will come up tomorrow, nebulosity and uncertainty always cloud future predictions, obscuring the effect of any future forecast on present decision-making.
+Although some predictions are accurate, i.e. the sun will rise tomorrow, nebulosity and uncertainty always cloud future predictions, obscuring the effect of any future forecast on present decision-making.

 Behavioral economics incorporates insights from psychology, sociology, neuroscience, politics, and the law.
 Incentives matter, but the basis of decisions is more complex than assumed in conventional economics.
 Conventional economics posits that people always make decisions that increase their expected utility or wealth, but behavioral economics observes that this is not always the case.
 Conventional economics is built on models based on simplified assumptions, but behavioral economists believe these too simplified assumptions yields less reliable predictions.
 For instance, conventional economics posits that a higher minimum wage increases unemployment because it increases the cost of labor.
 However, a behavioral economist may argue that a higher minimum wage will improve morale and motivation, causing workers to work harder and more efficiently.